Table of Contents

 The primary cause of this is a synthesis defect in collagen, which is responsible for cohesion and elasticity.
 Another term for this disease is “Cutis hyperelastica”

-In Germany, around 1 in 10,000 people are affected and figures are similar worldwide.
+In Germany, around 1 in 10,000 people is affected and figures are similar worldwide.
 The disease is therefore considered quite rare.

 There are six distinct types of EDS: